stuartellis/sve-personal-website/content/articles/mise-en-place.md

 +++
-title = "mise-en-place: A Project Management Framework" slug = "mise-en-place" date = "2025-08-02T20:22:00+01:00"
+title = "mise-en-place for Managing Development Tooling" slug = "mise-en-place" date = "2025-08-03T07:21:00+01:00"
 description = "Using mise-en-place" categories = ["automation", "devops", "programming", "python"] tags = ["automation", "devops", "golang", "linux", "macos", "javascript", "python"]
 +++

-The [mise-en-place](https://mise.jdx.dev/) (mise) tool provides a framework for managing your projects, so that you have a consistent set of configuration, tools and reusable tasks for every copy of the project.
+[mise-en-place](https://mise.jdx.dev/) (mise) provides a framework for development tooling, so that you can have a consistent set of configuration, tools and task definitions for every copy of a project.
 It can run in Continuous Integration (CI) environments as well as on developer systems.

-You can also set a default mise configuration for your user account, so that it can provide a standard set of configuration, tools and tasks that are always available.
+You can also set a default mise configuration for your user account.
+This enables it to provide a standard set of configuration, tools and tasks that are always available to you.

-To enable mise to manage tools, you define the expected versions of the [programming languages](https://mise.jdx.dev/core-tools.html) and other [tools](https://mise.jdx.dev/registry.html#tools).
-It then downloads copies of the required software to a cache as needed, and can switch the active version of each language and tool when you change projects or request a different version.
+To enable mise to manage software, you define the expected versions of the [programming languages](https://mise.jdx.dev/core-tools.html) and other [tools](https://mise.jdx.dev/registry.html#tools).
+It then downloads copies of the required products to a cache as needed, and can switch the active version of each language and tool when you change projects or request a different version.

 Similarly, you can define [environment variables](https://mise.jdx.dev/environments/), so that mise adds and removes them as needed.
 It supports multiple profiles for a project, so that you can switch between sets of environment variables as you work.

 Current versions of mise allow you to define [tasks](https://mise.jdx.dev/tasks/) as part of mise configurations.
 This means that you may not need to use a separate task runner such as [just](https://www.stuartellis.name/articles/just-task-runner/) to maintain a shared set of tasks for projects that use mise.

-> Avoid using mise in restricted environments.
+> Avoid using mise for projects that have strict requirements about reproducible environments or the [software supply chain](https://en.wikipedia.org/wiki/Software_supply_chain).
 By design, mise can download and install a very wide range of software, and it will connect to multiple services on the public Internet, including GitHub.

 ## How mise Works